HOME

 Workstations:

-The software runs optimally on fast Pentium workstations; we recommend
+The software runs optimally on fast Intel® Core i5 or higher workstations; we recommend

-• a 2 GhZ or faster CPU with a minimum of 512 MB RAM
+• a 3 GhZ or faster CPU with a minimum of 4 GB RAM

 • a 17" or larger monitor (with 19" high-resolution flat-panel monitors available for under $150, don't make your clerical and clinical staff squint at a screen that's too small)

-The workstation requires a hard drive for storage of a minimal number of small files (under 1 MB).
+The workstation requires a hard drive (C: drive) for storage of two configuration files which are under 5 MB in size.

 File Server:

-DETAILS: A new MediTrax installation requires approximately 50 MB of storage space; about 1/3 of that is for the "empty" data tables, and another 1/2 is required for document templates.
+STORAGE SPACE: A new MediTrax installation requires approximately 200 MB of storage space; about 1/3 of that is for the "empty" data tables, and another 1/2 is required for document templates.
 Once you begin entering data and scanning documents, the size of the data tables will expand; our huge test database with

 • 100,000 employees